Redtech0inc/MCNet/README.md

 now put the `mcNet-client.lua` file in that and execute it once<br>
-it is going to give you an error but thats normal now enter the newly created libs folder (my example `internet/libs`) and drop the `logo.nfp` and the `openUILib.lua` file in there then go back and execute `mcNet-cleint.lua` again now it should work!
+it is going to give you an error but thats normal now enter the newly created libs folder (my example `internet/libs`) and drop the `logo.nfp` and the `openUILib.lua` file in there then go back and execute `mcNet-client.lua` again now it should work!

 repo folder [click here](https://github.com/Redtech0inc/MCNet/tree/main/mcNet/client-stuff)